gaw1ik/Tuturial-Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/README.md

 ## Introduction

-### References I found helpful
+### First off, some references I found helpful
-<i>First of all, I want to draw attention to a couple other articles by other invidiuals on the internet regarding this exact or very similar topic which I have linked to below.
-These articles were very helpful and instrumental in helping me get my system set up, but I felt like a different take on it could be helpful to have out there.
-Thus, I am writing this.</i>
+Before we get started, I want to draw attention to a few other resources by other invidiuals on the internet regarding this exact or very similar topic which I have linked to below.
+These resources were very helpful and instrumental in helping me get my system set up, but I felt like a different take on it could be helpful to have out there, because each of these leaves a little bit of confusion in various areas.
+I'm sure my tutorial will have some confusing points as well, but I think having another take out there will be beneficial.</i>

 1. https://cdm.link/2009/07/ableton-live-midi-remote-scripting-how-to-custom-korg-nanoseries-control/
 2. https://drolez.com/blog/music/arturia-keylab-ableton-setup.php
+3. https://youtu.be/y-kiQMfJ3jE (Video from Sanjay C's channel on Youtube)

 ### Scope
 This repo documents how to set up an Arturia KeyLab Essential MIDI Controller such that it automaps its faders to the device currently selected in Ableton Live with the infamous Blue Hand.
 This allows for what I'm calling "contextual track control" in which the same 8 knobs on your controller can be contextually mapped to unique parameters within individual Live devices.
 This tutorial is specifically done for the Arturia KeyLab Essential 61 controller, but the general setup should apply to other controllers as well, and I would assume that it applies directly to the Arturia KeyLab MkII.